INTRODUCTION

 In order to establish a common understanding and consistent response the Code of Behaviour classifies misbehaviour into three levels based on the degree of disruption caused by the misconduct.
 The Code also specifies the disciplinary actions and supportive interventions that will be employed.

-LEVEL ONE
+LEVEL 1

 Level 1: Inappropriate Behaviours